ThomasOkiwi/Phase-I-Project/README.md

 ### Corelation between Genre rating and profit reveue
 ![image](https://github.com/ThomasOkiwi/Phase-I-Project/assets/133016687/e84ed263-d61c-40f5-9a98-1a8607fbb8a8)

-## Conclusiions
+## Conclusions
-1. Horror movies takes the least rating in the grenre
+1. Horror movies takes the least rating in the genre
-2. Action movies made the lowest prorit margins
+2. Action movies made the lowest profit margins
 3. Adventure drama and sports genres were among the to profit earners
-4. Comedy, fantacy and adventure genres we the most liked by audiences.
-These grenres had the top rating
+4. Comedy, fantasy and adventure genres we the most liked by audiences.
+These genres had the top rating
-5. Higher rated movie, are likely to make more prfits than lower ratred onces
+5. Higher rated movie, are likely to make more profits than lower rated ones
 ## Recomendations
-1. It is important to consider genres that are liked by many viewers before investiong in movie production industries.
-From the study above, action, horror, war movies have least rating and coresponding low revenue.
+1. It is important to consider genres that are liked by many viewers before investing in movie production industries.
+From the study above, action, horror, war movies have least rating and corresponding low revenue.

 2. When producing a sequel movies.
-It is important to take note of the viever reviview and comment before release of the net sequel.
+It is important to take note of the viewer review and comment before release of the net sequel.

-3. Based on the outcome of the study, Microsoft Production Studiio may consider producing adventure, Comedy, drama, fantasy and romance.
-This are the top earnig grenres as well as top rated ones.
+3. Based on the outcome of the study, Microsoft Production Studio may consider producing adventure, Comedy, drama, fantasy and romance.
+This are the top earning genres as well as top rated ones.